7–9 July 2021

 - Titles and abstracts of all papers, with 250-500 words for the title and abstract of each paper

 - A list of participants and either an abbreviated curriculum vitae or short biographical description (not to exceed 1 page) for each participant, including any non-presenting co-authors.

 - Institutional affiliation and e-mail addresses for all participants, including any non-presenting co-authors.

 - Our current planning assumes that we will be able to hold the BSPS 2021 Conference face-to-face.
 If it turns out that this is not possible, we will hold this conference online instead.
 Please indicate in your application whether or not you will be willing to deliver your symposium in an online format.

 Deadline and dates

-The deadline for submitting symposium proposals is 25th January 2021.
-Symposium organisers will receive an email confirming receipt of their submission and will be informed of the committee’s decision by 8th February 2021 (prior to the deadline for submitting contributed papers, 15th February 2021).
+The deadline for submitting symposium proposals has now passed, and authors have been informed of the committee’s decisions.
 Please see important information below on BSPS policy regarding multiple submissions.